Interconnectedness in the Global Financial Market: Data

 \section{Data}

 The data used in this study consist of the daily closing prices of stocks listed on exchanges in Australia, Brazil, China, Spain, France, the United Kingdom, Hong Kong, India, Japan, South Korea, the Netherlands, Singapore, United States, Canada, and Germany.
-We chose stocks that were components of the individual country benchmark index, and were continuously traded with sufficient volume throughout the sample period.\footnote{Data were obtained from Standard \& Poor's Compustat and Thomson Reuters Corp.} Excluded were stocks with price behavior or market capitalization similar to penny stocks.
-Also excluded were stocks that were exempt from trading or traded with negligible volumes for more than 10 days, and stocks with negligible trading volume for more than 8 percent of the total trading days.
-Some countries had a large number of stocks that met our criteria.
+We chose stocks that were components of a benchmark index, and were continuously traded with sufficient volume throughout the sample period.\footnote{Excluded were stocks that were exempt from trading for more than 10 days in a row as well as stocks without price movement and/or negligible trading volume for more than 8 percent of the total trading days.
+Also excluded were 5 stocks which at some point showed price behavior or market capitalization similar to penny stocks.
+Twin stocks were removed.} Some countries had a large number of stocks that met our criteria.
 For this reason, we selected the 500 stocks with the highest market capitalization from exchanges in India, Japan, China, and Korea.
 We chose U.S. stocks that are in the S\&P 500 index.
-For the UK, we selected stocks in the FTSE 350.
-The Global Industry Classification Standard (GICS) sector designation for each stock was used, when available.
+For the UK, we selected stocks in the FTSE 350.\footnote{Data were obtained from Standard \& Poor's Compustat and Thomson Reuters Corp.
+Prices are in local currency.
+'China' refers to mainland China and stocks that are traded within mainland China.
+For the SAR of Hong Kong stocks are comprised of local stocks as well as other Chinese stocks which legally reside in Hong Kong.
+A list with the names of all stocks is available upon request.} The Global Industry Classification Standard (GICS) sector designation for each stock was used, when available.
 When GICS was not available, we used the TRBC classification from Thomson Reuters.
 The number of stocks by country and sector is summarized in Table \ref{tab:sectors}.